-JWL 4360, JWL 4361 Prerequisite: permission of the instructor Tuition & Fees In-Person: \$800 A Thursday 9:30 a.m.-12:30 p.m.
+JWL 4360, JWL 4361

+Prerequisite: JWL 3361 or permission of the instructor

+A Thursday 9:30 a.m.-12:30 p.m.
 Falkenhagen

 This advanced-level course introduces students to more complex forming processes and surface treatments such as forging, raising, patinas, and plastics.
 Independent development is emphasized as students combine process with concepts and content.
-Wait List Only